Academic dress in the United Kingdom: Dress for university officials

 Officers of the universities generally wear distinctive and more elaborate dress.
 The Chancellor and the Vice-Chancellor may wear a black damask lay type gown (sometimes with a long train) trimmed with gold or silver lace and frogs.
 They wear a velvet mortarboard, similarly trimmed with gold braid and tassel.
 This form of dress is not strictly 'academical' but it is typical dress for those in high positions.
 Other than this gown, they may have other distinct forms of dress, such as the scarlet cappa clausa or cope worn in certain circumstances by the Vice-Chancellor of Cambridge or his/her deputy and by higher doctors presenting candidates for degrees, which was once worn by Doctors of Divinity.
-In the past, Chancellors may also wear full court dress with breeches and court shoes like that of the Lord Chancellor of Great Britain.
+In the past, some Chancellors wore full court dress with breeches and court shoes like that of the Lord Chancellor of Great Britain.

 Officers of lower rank may wear plain black lay type gowns, sometimes with gold or silver trim, or ordinary gowns in university colours.
 In general, officials do not wear hoods with their gowns.

 Marshals and bedels often wear black lay-type gowns with bands and a black bonnet.